Lumi-supercomputer/LUMI-AI-example/docs/index.md

 * A basic understanding of machine learning concepts and Python programming.
 This guide will focus primarily on aspects specific to training models on LUMI.
 * An active user account on LUMI and familiarity with its basic operations.
+* If you wish to run the included examples, you need to be part of a project with GPU hours on LUMI.

 ### Table of contents